 The next thing you notice is how everyone looks.
 Jodie Foster, although she’s in makeup, doesn’t look like a 1980s doll, with the big hair and MTV clothes.
 She has plain straight hair and is in sweats in the opening scene.
 In the rest of the movie, she is not only dressed plainly but so are the other actors, in very drab business suits.

 Another thing you immediately notice that’s very different about Silence of the Lambs is the color and cinematography.
 Unlike 1980s movies, the neon lighting and “pop” palette is gone.
-With the exception of one scene earlier in the film, everything is in muted earth tones–greys, gold, grey and brown.
+With the exception of one scene earlier in the film, everything is mostly in muted earth tones–black, brown and gray.
+There are primary colors (red, blue, etc.) but they’re desaturated.

 The lighting, especially, is very different from the bright, peppy lighting of the 1980s.
 Scenes are lit in a way to create a sense of atmosphere, unlike before, where lighting is designed for clarity or to make a scene look pretty.
 So, in many scenes, the lighting is dim even though in a real life scenario, it would have been lit with fluorescent lighting.
 There is also a lot less artificial lighting and more natural lighting.